 Mandalas are trending all over the Internet.
-You have seen them, you have marvelled at them, but wondered how they were drawn, right?
+You have seen them, you have marveled at them, but wondered how they were drawn, right?
 Gorgeous circle-filled drawings that look impossible to the eye.
-Your eyes pop at the details and the designs the various artists come up with; and then you think, can I do something like that?
+Your eyes pop at the details and the designs the various artists come up with, and then you think, can I do something like that?

 Well, that’s what I am here to tell you about; mandalas are actually pretty easy to draw.
 No hard and fast rule on how it should be, how simple or detailed, what patterns you use… absolutely none.
 It is really quite easy, and in a few easy steps, you can easily get around to drawing your very own Mandala.

-So, all excited to beginning your first mandala?
+So, all excited to begin your first mandala?
 Here we go!

 Majorly, artists use the tools that they are comfortable with.
-Below are some of the most handy tools needed for this project.
+Below are some of the handiest tools needed for this project.

 Good quality drawing paper

 Compass (or any round objects to make the circles; like the ends of a cup, a bangle or packing/masking tape)

 Pens (for inking your final drawing; you can use any brand you want)

 Color Pencils or Pens (if you want to color your final drawing)